Frequently Asked Questions

 Once you have taken the Check-Up, the Challenge will guide you to learning resources on the topics that you most need to focus on, but will also allow you to look at resources in other topics too.

 If I finish the Challenge and want to keep learning, what are my options?

-The Challenge Online is designed so that it can be worked through more than once in order to help you to continue your learning up to our highest target.
-We also have a Learn elsewhere page which contains information and options such as continuing your learning online or college courses.
+The Challenge Online is designed so that you can continue to learn even once you have the Essentials of Numeracy.
+We also have a Learn Elsewhere page which contains information and options such as continuing your learning online or college courses.